philspil66/UNIX-June-1972/README.md

 notes/		- notes on the work done to get 1e UNIX to run again

 diffs/		- Differences between pages/* and the high quality OCR

-                  done by James Markevitch.
-Includes headers and footers.